Explore Bishop's Stortford

 Frequently asked questions

-The birthplace of Cecil Rhodes (who founded Rhodesia and gave his name to the Rhodes Scholarship), the Waytemore Castle ruins, the River Stort navigation, and a prosperous Hertfordshire market town at the Stansted gateway Roam surfaces the local businesses and hidden gems that make Bishop's Stortford worth exploring.
+Bishop's Stortford is a place in Hertfordshire known for the birthplace of Cecil Rhodes (who founded Rhodesia and gave his name to the Rhodes Scholarship), the Waytemore Castle ruins, the River Stort navigation, and a prosperous Hertfordshire market town at the Stansted gateway.
+Cecil Rhodes — the Victorian imperialist who founded Rhodesia, established De Beers diamonds, and endowed the Rhodes Scholarship — was born in Bishop's Stortford in 1853.
+The population is around 40,000.

-Yes — Roam is live in Bishop's Stortford and across Hertfordshire.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Bishop's Stortford and across Hertfordshire.
+It is available on iOS and Android.